JstrJestee/JstrJestee/README.md

 <br><br>

 <p align="center">
    Thanks for reading.
 Love youuu.
 I'm blowing a big, fat virtual kiss at you rn for reading this.
+Duck and cover if you don't want to get hit by it because it IS explosive.
 </p>